cyclestreets/cyclescape-issuemap/README.md

 See http://lcc.org.uk/pages/consultation-map for a running instance

+Embed https://issuemap.cyclescape.org/ as an HTML iframe.

-See http://maps.camdencyclists.org.uk/issuemap/docs/info.html for user info
+See https://issuemap.cyclescape.org/docs/info.html for user info

-See http://maps.camdencyclists.org.uk/issuemap/docs/parameters_note.html for details on integrating this to your website
+See https://issuemap.cyclescape.org/docs/parameters_note.html for details on integrating this to your website